blab/ncov-19B/narratives/ncov-19B_resurgence.md

 <!-- SLIDE 7 -->
 # [Multiple emergences of L452R](https://nextstrain.org/groups/blab/ncov/19B?c=gt-S_452&d=tree&f_clade_membership=19B&p=full&label=clade:19B&legend=open)
 <!-- This is the left-side text -->
-Coloring by amino acid at spike 452, we observe three independent emergences of 452R mutations (blue) and one emergence of a 452M mutation (yellow).
+Coloring by amino acid at spike position 452, we observe three independent emergences of 452R mutations (blue) and one emergence of a 452M mutation (yellow).
 L452R has been observed in a [lineage growing in frequency in California]((https://www.cdph.ca.gov/Programs/OPA/Pages/NR21-020.aspx) but the biological impact of this mutation, if any, is unknown.

-One emergence of 452R was in 19B:501Y on a 614D backbone.
+One emergence of 452R is in 19B:501Y on a 614D backbone.
 The second emergence was on a 614N backbone along with spike R190S, a mutation also present in 501Y.V3 The third emergence occurred on 614G backbone.
-This lineage also contains a spike 140-143 deletions.
+This lineage also contains deletions at spike positions 140-143.
 A 143-144 deletion is observed in 501Y.V1.

 These independent appearances of 452R could be examples of convergent evolution, which would suggest this mutation boosts viral fitness.